zer0cache/matic-docs/docs/validate/mainnet/core-components.md

 **Bor**

-[Bor](https://github.com/maticnetwork/bor) is the Block producer node and layer for the Matic Network.
+[Bor](https://github.com/maticnetwork/bor) is the Block producer node and layer for the Polygon Network.
 Blocks produced on Bor are validated by Heimdall nodes.

-Bor is the EVM compatible Matic Side chain which currently is built on top of `geth` using `bor` consensus mechanism.
+Bor is the EVM compatible Polygon Side chain which currently is built on top of `geth` using `bor` consensus mechanism.

 **Staking Contracts**

 To enable the PoS mechanism on our platform, we employ a set of staking management contracts on Ethereum, as well as a set of incentivized validators running Heimdall and Bor nodes.
 These implement the following features:

 * The ability for anyone to stake MATIC tokens on the Ethereum smart contract and join the system as a Validator.
-* Earn staking rewards for validating state transitions on Matic Network.
+* Earn staking rewards for validating state transitions on Polygon.
 * Enable penalties/slashing for activities such as double signing, validator downtime, etc.